 - Lingua Insegnamento

 |[40/39] MEDICINE AND SURGERY||[39/00 - Ord.
 2013] PERCORSO COMUNE||7||104|

-Through the theoretical and practical teaching of surgical casuistry, train the student with the ability to interpret symptoms and signs, functional and structural alterations so as to reach a global assessment of the various pathological states of surgical interest from the preventive, diagnostic, therapeutic and rehabilitative point of view, In a unitary vision of the patient using the knowledge gained in the study of systemic and specialist pathology
+Through the theoretical and practical teaching of surgery, train the student with the ability to interpret symptoms and signs, functional and structural alterations, so as to reach a global assessment of the various illness of surgical interest from the preventive, diagnostic, therapeutic and rehabilitative point of view, In a unitary vision of the patient using the knowledge gained in the study of systemic and specialist pathology.

 The students, divided into two channels depending on the number (even and odd), are followed by the same General Surgery professor at the 5th and 6th year: therefore every teacher will take the course one year at V and one year at VI.

 GENERAL SURGERY II COURSE PROGRAM by PROF. Adolfo PISANU